 The term "rate-regulated" is used to refer to an electricity business whose rates for transmission, distribution and other services are subject to approval by a regulator.
 The rate base of a rate-regulated utility means the net book value of the regulated assets of the utility, plus an allowance for working capital.
 The OEB is the regulator that approves electricity transmission and distribution rates in Ontario.
 Transmission and distribution rates have historically been determined using either a cost-of-service model or a performance-based model, which typically includes a cost-of-service base year.
-These models are reviewed and modified by the OEB from time to time.
+The OEB's rate-setting models and cost of capital policy are reviewed and modified by the OEB from time to time.